Descendants of Robert Vance

 23 viii.
 Margaret VANCE was born 18 November 1833.
 She was not

-mentioned in her fatherís 1875 will and so may have died by that date.
+mentioned in her father’s 1875 will and so may have died by that date.

 24 ix.
 Eleanor

-Township, Blaine County.
-Both Eleanor and Francis were buried in Geary Cemetery.
-Soon after marrying, Eleanor and Francis moved to Illinois, settling first in Clay County.
+where he resided in 1900.
+Soon after marrying, Eleanor and Frances moved to Illinois, settling first in Clay County.

 By 1870 they resided in Washington